masaic-ai-platform/open-responses/docs/Quickstart.md

 ### Run the Service with MCP Tools Enabled

-Start the service with the built-in MCP tools using:
+Start the service with the built-in MCP tools using: (docker-compose for mac)

 ```bash
 docker-compose --profile mcp up open-responses-mcp